 Newcastle City Council provides a pest control service for the treatment of rats when they are in your home, your garden or business premises.

-We will carry out 3 treatments.
+We will carry out up to 3 treatments.
 We assess the infestation and will put down poison or traps where necessary.
 Please note treatment takes effect gradually.
 It can take between 4 and 10 days for poison to work.

 Other infestations may take longer to eradicate and need an additional visit which would incur a further charge.
 This would be at the discretion of the technician.
 The pest control operative will tell you what has been done.

 Make sure there are no alternative food sources that rats would eat instead of the bait.
 This may mean stopping putting out bird seed and bird feeders.

 How can I prevent an infestation?